 As a dermatologist, I know that clean skin is better able to absorb actives in your therapeutic skin care products.
 Whether your skin care routine is trying to fix acne or fight the signs of skin aging, know that dirt, oil, dead cells, makeup and product residue will block absorption.
 Using a witch hazel toner, such as my Naturally Hydrating Pore Minimizing Toner, after cleansing your skin will help to get your skin even cleaner.
 It tones your pores to reduce the appearance of their size at the same time.

-Witch hazel is also present in my medicated Salicylic Acid and Glycolic Acid Acne Treatment Pads, both Regular Strength and the Extra-Strength Acne Treatment Pads.
+Witch hazel is also present in my medicated Salicylic Acid and Glycolic Acid Acne Treatment Pads

 In addition, skin usually looks smoother, and more radiant and dewy when it is really clean – another benefit of witch hazel.